 Breaks that drive performance

-Taking regular breaks can ‘reboot’ your mind and refresh your focus.
-It sheds a new perspective on the lines of the code that is being worked on and it will help deliver better quality product.
-The break away from writing the code shouldn’t be long and it important to return to the code immediately the break is over.
-Sometimes after a break it may be hard to recall the context of the code and as a result creating a self-describing and easy-to-read code may be necessary.
-Also, another solution could be preparing a quick partial draft code-review (or a-work-in-process) or if isn’t satisfactory a small refactor can become useful.
+Taking regular breaks can “reboot” your mind and refresh your focus.
+It sheds a new perspective on the lines of the code that is being worked on and it will help deliver a better quality product.
+The break away from writing code shouldn’t be long and it important to return to the code immediately the break is over.
+Sometimes after a break, it may be hard to recall the context of the code and as a result, creating a self-describing and easy-to-read code may be necessary.
+Also, another solution could be preparing a quick partial draft code-review (or a-work-in-process) or if it isn’t satisfactory a small refactor can become useful.
 Such steps can improve the quality of the code.

-Pomodoro sessions work great with a music playlist that can be listened to in the background.
-Music can help the developer to cut off from the world around suppress annoying sounds and help focus on the project.
+Pomodoro sessions work great with a music playlist that can play in the background.
+Music can help the developer cut off from the world around and suppress annoying sounds and help focus on the project.

 This technique will boost your productivity.
-The strict rules of the pomodoro technique allow to pay greater heed to the task and helps avoid mistakes due to lack of concentration.
+The strict rules of the Pomodoro technique allow you to pay greater attention to the task and helps avoid mistakes due to lack of concentration.
 Another advantage is the improved motivation that results from completing the intervals.
-On top of it, breaks are crucial to the task preparation that is next on the to-do list because it provides each developer with a clear idea about their responsibility, and enhance a sense trust between developers.
-It increases confidence and releases tensions between the team members.
-Greater productivity means better task estimate as well.
-Work sessions based on “pomodoro” time units are a fair way of estimating the duration of a task.
+On top of it, breaks are crucial to the task preparation that is next on the to-do list because it provides each developer with a clear idea about their responsibility, and enhances a sense of trust between developers.
+It increases confidence and releases tension between the team members.
+Greater productivity means a better task estimate as well.
+Work sessions based on “Pomodoro” time units are a fair way of estimating the duration of a task.
 Relying on 25-minute time work periods also shows how much work can be done within each interval.
 All this brings productivity to another level.

 On-line tools that might be of help

-If you prefer a different kind of app, for example web apps or a plugin for your IDE, there are some free time management plugins for Pomodoro Technique.
+If you prefer a different kind of app, for example, web apps or a plugin for your IDE, there are some free time management plugins for the Pomodoro Technique.
 If none of them seems suitable, you can develop a new one, because it’s really easy.

 As a rule, remember that only we are able to set the limits and goals, not the tools we use.

-Naturally, it is no problem to answer the phone or respond to mails in the middle of the pomodoro interval but it may throw you off your game.
-Finally, only enthusiasm and pertinacity make people more productive in order to achieve success.
+Naturally, it is no problem to answer the phone or respond to mail in the middle of the Pomodoro interval but it may throw you off your game.
+Finally, only enthusiasm and tenacity make people more productive in order to achieve success.